iterative/dvc.org/content/docs/command-reference/status.md

 workspace.
 The `--all-branches`, `--all-tags`, and `--all-commits` options enable checking data for multiple Git commits.

 The `targets` given to this command (if any) limit what to check.
-Paths to tracked files or directories (including paths inside tracked directories), `.dvc` files, or stage names (found in `dvc.yaml`) are accepted.
+It accepts paths to tracked files or directories (including paths inside tracked directories), `.dvc` files, and stage names (found in `dvc.yaml`).

 If no differences are detected, `dvc status` prints `Data and pipelines are up to date.` If differences are detected by